 - Blood disorders.
 If a person suffers with a blood disorder, the employer must treat the situation appropriately so that the person does not pass on a disease.
 Transferring an employee out of a position where he handles food could be a reasonable accommodation.

 Many accommodations do not take much effort and are not expensive, which makes disability discrimination even more unjust.

 Do you believe your employer or a prospective employer failed to accommodate your disability?
 The Law Offices of Corbett H. Williams are here to help you enforce your important rights and obtain the compensation you could deserve.
-Speak with an Irvine employment lawyer today at 949-679-9909 to discuss your situation in a free, no-obligation consultation.
+Speak with an employment lawyer in Orange County, CA today at 949-679-9909 to discuss your situation in a free, no-obligation consultation.